Hosier Street Market is managed by Blue Collar Group. Please email pitch enquiries to firstname.lastname@example.org.

 We don’t give street trading consent for anyone to trade in the town centre.
 When an opportunity becomes available we will advertise it.

 If you plan to trade within 50 metres of a public road (on private or public land) you must have street trading consent from the council.

 If you want to trade on a private forecourt you should get permission from the landowner.
 You can contact the licensing team for informal advice about your plans to trade.

 Sandwich rounds and other mobile food traders have to keep to special conditions but should complete the same street trading application form.

 You must apply for a Basic Disclosure Certificate and submit this with your application.
-This certificate must be dated within 30 days of your application.
+This certificate must be dated within 1 calendar month prior to application.

 Street trading in town centre – £6,129 (£500 deposit on application)

 Street trading outside town centre – £2421 (£500 deposit on application)